 Therefore a tablet is a good replacement for both the digital camera and the laptop.
 Furthermore, it is easier to see details of photos from a catalogue of a technical file on a tablet than on a smartphone.

 What tools have you been using to check furniture products?
-Have you got experience with a dedicated software solution?
+Have you got experience with a dedicated quality inspection software solution?
 How has it helped?

 Please share your questions or comments with us below, and don't forget to contact us if you have any questions about how SynControl may be able to help your business.